(New England) Contra

 partner swing.

-B1: Couples Pass through (to the left of neighbor) across the set,
+B1: Couples Pass through across the set (ladies pass by their left),

 California twirl partner,